kedro-org/kedro/docs/source/tutorial/set_up_data.md

   type: pandas.ExcelDataSet
   filepath: data/01_raw/shuttles.xlsx
   load_args:
-    engine: openpyxl # Use modern Excel engine, it is the default since Kedro 0.18.0
+    engine: openpyxl # Use modern Excel engine (the default since Kedro 0.18.0)
 ```

-This registration has an additional line: `load_args`.
-This value is passed to the excel file read method (`pd.read_excel`) as [keyword arguments](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html).
+This registration has an additional line: `load_args`, which is passed to the excel file read method (`pd.read_excel`) as a [keyword argument](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_excel.html).
 Although not specified here, the equivalent output is `save_args` and the value would be passed to [`pd.DataFrame.to_excel` method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_excel.html).

 ### Test that Kedro can load the `xlsx` data